magepal/magento2-guest-to-customer/README.md

 Our free Guest to Customer extension for Magento2 quickly and seamlessly convert any guest order and transferred all order and customer information over as a registered customer and notifying the user on how to access their newly created customer account.

-A customer can also log into their existing customer's dashboard and enter any existing order that they place previously as a guest and link that order to there current customer profile providing that they use the same email address and has the order number avaiable.
+A customer can also log into their existing customer's dashboard and enter any existing order that they place previously as a guest and link that order to there current customer profile providing that they use the same email address and has the order number available.

 #### Customer Dashboard
 ![guest to customer - frontend](https://image.ibb.co/d7qhfx/Customer_Dashboard_Guest_to_Customer_for_Magento2.gif)